lyalia123/Watch_store/README.md

 1️⃣ Backend Development

-Built using Node.js and Express.js.
+Built using Node.js.

 Connected to MongoDB Atlas for cloud storage.

-2️⃣ Database Design

-At least three collections with proper indexing and relationships.

-3️⃣ CRUD Operations
+2️⃣  CRUD Operations

 RESTful API endpoints for Create, Read, Update, and Delete.

-4️⃣ Data Collection
+3️⃣ Data Collection

 Data sourced from relevant external APIs or datasets.

-5️⃣ Security
+4️⃣ Security

 User Authentication using JWT.